garcias/sheets-functions/README.md

 ## Change log

+### 2025-03-16: Update testing functions to be array based

+I updated the testing functions so they generate arrays of sample values at a time, because most of my testing is on array formulas.
+Each can still generate a single random value by setting the desired dimensions as 1 row, 1 column.
+They are named `TESTALPHAARRAY`, `TESTASCIIARRAY`, `TESTSELECTARRAY`, `TESTSELECTMULTIPLEARRAY`.

 ### 2025-03-07: New formula INNERJOIN

 On a roll!
 And I finally achieved a holy grail of Google Sheets array manipulation: a generic, *symmetrical*, *performant* implementation of an inner join on *foreign* keys.
 It will correctly duplicate rows from either the left or right table as needed, and will omit rows where no match is found on the key.
 The implementation is surprisingly fast, I don't see lagging until I get to computing 10^7 cells (`ARRAY_CONSTRAIN`ed).
 Performance is best when the left table is shorter than the right table.